 Yes!
 AP courses available include Biology, Statistics, Calculus AB/BC, U.S. History, English Literature and Composition, Psychology, French or Spanish, Music Theory, Advanced Computer Topics, and Studio Art.
 There are opportunities for upperclassmen to earn dual credit for high school and college through online classes via Anne Arundel County Community College and Notre Dame of Maryland University.

 Yes!
 All students will receive a thorough background in science and mathematics thanks to our state-of-the-art labs and rigorous curriculum.
-Students with special interests in science and/or medical fields may be interested in applying for our Women in Medicine, Women in Technology, The Sister Agnese Neumann Scholars Program in partnership with MedStar Good Samaritan Hospital, or Project Lead the Way Biomedical Sciences programs, which offer students in-depth experiences in medicine, information technology, and biomedical science.
+Students with special interests in science and/or medical fields may be interested in applying for our Women in Medicine in partnership with Mercy Medical Center, Women in Technology, The Sister Agnese Neumann Scholars Program in partnership with MedStar Good Samaritan Hospital, or Project Lead the Way Biomedical Sciences programs, which offer students in-depth experiences in medicine, information technology, and biomedical science.
 All of these programs require an additional application.

 Can my daughter attend Mercy if we are not Catholic?
 What is Mercy’s religious education program like?